kiriDevs/kirivim/keybinds.md

 with a no-op (`function() end`) if they are built-in.
 The reason for this generally is that I, personally, find them to be annoying, i.e. because of common (or very "annoying to recover from") accidental triggers.

+> [!IMPORTANT]
+> Added keybinds can imply that other keybinds have been overriden, resulting
+> in effective removal without being listed here.

 mode   | bind | reason
 ------ | ---- | ---------------------------------------------------------------